HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/search_v2/components.md

     | **text** | This part is applied to the actual text content of the menu item.
 It represents the visible text displayed to the user. |
     | **LIST_ITEM_PARTS**  (Exported through the `exportparts` attribute) | This is a collection of parts exported from the `dx-list-item` component.
 These parts are made available for external styling and customization. |

-- **dx-multiple-select-chip:** This component is designed to represent a single menu item in a menu list and enables interaction and accessibility.
+- **dx-multiple-select-chip:** This component defines the properties for a multiple select chip component.
+This component is designed to allow users to select multiple options from a dropdown list, with each selection displayed as a chip.
+It supports features such as disabling the component, showing avatars, displaying the count of selected chips, handling empty options, and more.
+The component is highly configurable through its properties, making it suitable for various use cases where multi-selection is required in a user interface.

     | **Properties** | **type** | **Description** | **Default** |
     | -------------- | ---------| -----------------------------------------------------------------------|--------------|